MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-pu12.md

 For each Service Fabric node type, **infrastructure\D365FO-OP\NodeTopologyDefinition.xml** describes:

 - The mapping between each node type and the application, domain and service accounts, and certificates.
-- Whether to enable the UAC
+- Whether to enable the UAC.
-- Prerequisites for Windows features and system software
+- Prerequisites for Windows features and system software.
-- Whether strong name validation should be enabled
+- Whether strong name validation should be enabled.
-- List of firewall ports to be opened
+- List of firewall ports to be opened.

 For each database, **infrastructure\D365FO-OP\DatabaseTopologyDefinition.xml** describes:

-- The DB settings
+- The database settings.
-- The mappings between users and roles
+- The mappings between users and roles.

 #### Create gMSA and domain user accounts